GavinHaLab/BLCA-subtype-evolution-paper/pipelines/README.md

 This folder contains custom pipelines used for variant calling in this project.
 Pipelines already published and available on GitHub are referenced in the manuscript Methods section with direct links.

 ## Contents
 - **ichorCNA/**
-    Contains the pipelines used for ichorCNA runs on Ultra-low-pass cell-free DNA samples.
-This pipeline was used to obtain tumor fraction and further decide which samples to choose for WGS runs.
+   Contains the Snakemake workflow and configuration files used to run ichorCNA.

 - **Strelka2/**
    Contains the Snakemake workflow and configuration files used to run Strelka2.